demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_False_Positive_Incident_Handling_README.md

 This playbook is part of the 'Malware Investigation And Response' pack.
 For more information, refer to https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response.
-This playbook handles false positive incident closure for Microsoft Defender for Endpoint.
+This playbook handles closing false positive incidents for Microsoft Defender for Endpoint.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.